User Guide

 There are a few different ways to start your search for funders and grants:

-2. Select ‘Funders’ or ‘Grants’ in the top bar to search more specifically within these profiles by keywords or filter by geographic area, grant type, application deadline, program focus, and more.
+1. Select ‘Funders’ or ‘Grants’ in the top bar to search more specifically within these profiles while filtering the list by geographic area, grant type, application deadline, program focus, and more.
 On the left side toolbar you can search by a funder, a word, or multiple terms.
+Less words are better in the search.

 How to setup and edit your ‘Dashboard’